Violence of Summer (Love's Taking Over)

-"Violence of Summer (Love's Taking Over)" is a song by English new wave band Duran Duran, the first single from their sixth studio album, Liberty (1990).
-Having finished the 1980s with the Decade singles compilation, Duran Duran found the 1990s a new challenge, in which commercial success would initially elude them.
-The lukewarm public response to "Violence of Summer" would shadow the band for the next few years until 1993's "Ordinary World" returned them to chart success.
-The single reached number two in Italy but fared poorly in other countries, reaching number 20 in the United Kingdom and number 64 in the United States.
+"Violence of Summer (Love's Taking Over)" is a song by the English pop rock band Duran Duran, released on 23 July 1990 as the first single from their sixth studio album, Liberty (1990).
+The single reached number two in Italy, number 20 in the United Kingdom, and number 64 in the United States.

-About the song
+Release

-"Violence of Summer" lyrically contains familiar Duran Duran themes: fleeting romance in the face of sexual politics, and mars-meets-venus peculiarities between the genders.
-Le Bon continues to set these preoccupations into more realist scenarios, challenging himself to leave behind the opaque mysticism of the band's first five studio albums.
-The song was released on 23 July 1990 in the United Kingdom as a 7-inch single, a 12-inch single, a CD single, and a cassette single.
+"Violence of Summer" was released on 23 July 1990 in the United Kingdom as a 7-inch single, a 12-inch single, a CD single, and a cassette single.
 Two weeks later, on 6 August, another 12-inch single featuring "Throb" as a B-side was issued.

-Music video

-The end of the 1980s marked a profound change in Duran Duran's video fortunes.
-MTV's interest had shifted to younger bands, and their format was changing in any case.
-VH1 was friendlier, but was more interested in the band's classic videos than in their current products.
-Duran Duran found it increasingly difficult to get a new video played where the public could see it.

-The video for "Violence of Summer" was filmed in Paris by the young directing duo Big TV! (more conventionally known as Andy Delaney and Monty Whitebloom).
-The band, with paler skin and shorter hair than before, plays energetically on a set constructed to look like a bumper-car rig (mirroring the amusement park theme of the album sleeve), while models (including Tess Daly) in platinum blonde wigs hang about outside looking seductive.
-Newly muscular guitarist Warren Cuccurullo is almost unrecognisable to fans who were accustomed to his formerly waif-like appearance.
+In Japan, a mini-CD single was issued on 10 August.
+On 3 September, "Violence of Summer" was released as a 7-inch and cassette single in Australia, while a 12-inch single was issued on 10 September.

 B-sides and remixes

 Across various singles seven remixes of "Violence of Summer" were released.
 Initial copies of the UK 12-inch included a limited edition poster.
 The B-side, "Throb", is an ambient instrumental remix of Liberty album track "My Antarctica".
 The use of a remixed album track would be repeated with the inclusion of "Water Babies", a remix of "All Along the Water" on the "Serious" single.